KieranWynn/pyquaternion/docs/index.md

 **Yields:**
 a generator object iterating over a sequence of intermediate quaternion objects.

+**Note:**
-**Note:** This feature only makes sense when interpolating between unit quaternions (those lying on the unit radius hypersphere).
-Calling this method will implicitly normalise the endpoints to unit quaternions if they are not already unit length.
+This feature only makes sense when referring to a unit quaternion.
+Calling this method will use a normalised copy of the stored quaternion to perform the operation

 	q0 = Quaternion(axis=[1, 1, 1], angle=0.0)
 	q1 = Quaternion(axis=[1, 1, 1], angle=2 * 3.141592 / 3)